 Fluid restrictions bear immense significance in the care of dialysis patients, primarily due to the potential complications arising from fluid overload.
 When compromised kidneys fail to effectively eliminate excess fluids, fluid accumulation can lead to edema, elevated blood pressure, and strain on the heart.

 This not only heightens the risk of cardiovascular events but can also result in pulmonary congestion, causing difficulty in breathing.
 Moreover, fluid overload can undermine the efficiency of dialysis treatments, leading to inadequate toxin removal and electrolyte disturbances.

 Adhering to prescribed fluid limits helps prevent these complications by maintaining a delicate balance between fluid intake and output.
-By controlling fluid intake, dialysis patients can better manage blood pressure, reduce stress on the cardiovascular system, and enhance overall well-being.
+By controlling fluid intake, dialysis patients can better manage blood pressure (high blood pressure and kidney disease), reduce stress on the cardiovascular system, and enhance overall well-being.

 Collaborating with healthcare professionals, renal patients can gain insights into their individual fluid needs, allowing for a personalized approach to fluid management that maximizes the benefits of dialysis while minimizing the risks associated with fluid overload.